 There is no one intended way for this diagram to be consumed.
 One of the strengths of the T-Map construct is that it represents multidimensional data.
 Those interested in understanding the overall journey to the intended target state can begin their exploration with the key themes for each swimlane (appearing on the radial lines for each swimlane segment).
 Others may have interest in which capabilities are to be delivered when, for which the Phase Orientation (in the radial arcs) would be more useful.
 Note that the following sections of the document provide detailed breakouts elaborating the content of the T-Map along both Phased (time-oriented) and Swimlane (topic-oriented) axes.

-Note that the positioning of swimlanes is somewhat arbitrary, and that no swimlane is more important than the others.
-All of the swimlanes are critical to achieving the future state.
-One of the key benefits of this representation for HSPC is that it does bring together diverse skillsets and specialty expertise onto one diagram, providing a more broad perspective than can often be achieved in other visualizations.

-SUMMARY PARAGRAPHS HERE FOR EACH SWIMLANE.
-2 sentences that boil down the activities within that lane to the 50k foot “senior executive” view.
+As depicted in the figure on the prior page, the T-Map construct is comprised of five core elements, each reflected by the numbered area corresponding to the sections below.
+The callout box above provides additional detail in terms of the goal and content of each of these sections.

+Current State – A vignette of the “state of the industry” today.

+Future State – A brief description of the aspirational future we are enabling.

+Segments and Swimlanes -- Separation of the complex landscape via focused perspectives

+Phases – Time-oriented slices depicting major units of functionality and business capability

+Milestones – specific measureable, achievable progress points and deliverables.

+The Transition Map for HSPC appears in Figure 4, following, which depicts a holistic picture of the activities and outcomes that the HSPC community seeks to realize.
+Note that the swimlane/segment view does not reflect one particular project or product, rather it provides the cross-section of milestones affecting multiple HSPC efforts, illustrating the critical path to achieving our future vision.

+T